Skip to main content

 A.R.S. § 14-3405

 If none of the original witnesses are available, the court accepts other forms of evidence.
 This flexibility prevents old or hard-to-locate witnesses from becoming a roadblock.
-A self-proving will simplifies this step even further, since the notarized affidavit attached at signing satisfies the execution requirement without additional testimony.
+A self-proving will simplifies this step even further.
+The notarized affidavit attached at signing satisfies the execution requirement without additional testimony.

 If a petition in a testacy proceeding is unopposed, the court may order probate or intestacy on the strength of the pleadings if satisfied that the conditions of section 14-3409 have been met, or conduct a hearing in open court and require proof of the matters necessary to support the order sought.
 If evidence concerning execution of the will is necessary, the affidavit or testimony of one of any attesting witnesses to the instrument is sufficient.
 If the affidavit or testimony of an attesting witness is not available, execution of the will may be proved by other evidence or affidavit.